jdcloudcom/en/documentation/Hybrid-Cloud/JDFusion/Operation-Guide/jdfusion-cloud-deployment.md

 　　Deployment is a resource orchestration file which can be edited by the user.
 The Hybrid Cloud Deployment function uses templates as a standard to describe resource configuration information and dependencies in batches to achieve unified deployment of resources, and can realize resource configuration backup of platforms on the same cloud and platforms across the cloud and resource recovery and replication through its specific reverse deployment pattern.
 The Deployment engine can complete the automated build and deployment of resources with definitions of Deployment to realize purposes such as unified management of resources and automatic operation and maintenance.

 - Support Visual Operation and Editing of Interface
-- Support “Standard” JSON-style syntax, which can be converted to a code editor;
+- Support "Standard" JSON-style syntax, which can be converted to a code editor;
 - Support historical change log view and rollback of deployment of Resource Orchestration;
 - Support flexible variable definitions and references;
 - Support flexible cross-referencing of attributes between resources;